sagol-python-for-neuroscientists/textbook-public/assignment4/README.md

 2. _Basic Data Manipulation:_

-    The repo contains `populations.txt`, a small data file containing a table with observations of the number of individual animals each year.
+    The repo contains `data/populations.txt`, a small data file containing a table with observations of the number of individual animals each year.
+Create `hw4/q2/data_loading.py` which contains (at least) one function called `load_data` which receives the filename and returns a dataframe.
+    All functions which are defined below should use this `load_data` function to load their data by `import`ing it from `data_loading`.

     i.
 Which species has the largest population in each year?
 Write the following function: